 To help you succeed, our Lewiston Center staff are happy to assist you in selecting your UMA course(s), transferring courses from other colleges or universities, scheduling exams, finding scholarship dollars or applying for financial aid, or just getting acclimated to college life.

-Remember, the MyUMA portal is your single sign-on access point to all of your electronic resources at UMA, including MaineStreet, your University email, BlackBoard, and other student resources and information.
+Remember, the MyUMA portal is your single sign-on access point to all of your electronic resources at UMA, including MaineStreet, your University email, Brightspace, and other student resources and information.

 The UMA Lewiston Center offers a New Student Orientation by appointment prior to the start of fall and spring semesters.
 All new and transfer students are encouraged to attend new student orientation to meet other new students and Center staff, and to learn about student support services, computer resources, library services, as well as videoconferencing (VC) and interactive television (ITV) classroom communication and procedures.

 At Orientation you will learn about:

 - MaineStreet and your “Student Center.”

 - How to request a library card.

 - How online and web conferencing classes work.

 - What college professors expect.

 - How to be prepared for the first few weeks of class.